As you know or don’t know, all my work (especially programming) is done from a laptop running Linux OS, or to be more specific, Fedora.

-As I know for now, there is no standard way to run Adobe products from Linux but only from Windows and Mac OS X.
+As I know for now, there is no standard way to run Adobe products from Linux but only from Windows or Mac OS X.

-On Linux there is also pretty nice Photoshop like application called GIMP, but not features riched as Photoshop.
+On Linux there is also pretty nice Photoshop-like application called GIMP, but it is not rich with features and user-experience like Photoshop.
 And what about the rest Adobe products except Photoshop, is there an alternative applications on Linux?
 I didn’t find any.

-So, that’s mean that I have to work using 2 PCs.
-The problem starts when I’m trying to physically follow and control both of the PCs using each other control devices (Keyboard and Mouse), it becomes confusing and chaotic (yes even with 2 PCs).
-Then, like typical programmer that wants to solve problems, I started to Google for a solution.
+This gives me no choice, but work with two computers at the same time.
+The problem starts when I’m trying to physically follow and control both of the computers using each other control devices (Keyboard and Mouse), it becomes confusing and chaotic.
+Then, like typical programmer, I started to Google for solutions.

 So, how Synergy works?

-You have to install the application on both PCs, and configure as a server the one you want to use as a main controller, and the other PC as a client.
+You have to install the application on both computers, configure as a server on the one you that want to use as a main controller, and the other as a client.

 Sounds complicated?
 Actually, it’s very simple!